Leveraging the Credit Union Difference

 October 3, 2017

-Complete with fire pits, s’mores, and regular deer sightings, “Leveraging the Credit Union Difference” is far from your typical professional development workshop in more ways than one.
-Set in the remote, wooded Islandwood retreat center on Bainbridge Island in Washington, the immersive, three-day training is designed to help credit union professionals unplug from the daily grind and reconnect with the credit union difference.
+Complete with fire pits, s’mores, and deer sightings, “Leveraging the Credit Union Difference” is far from your typical professional development workshop in more ways than one.
+Set in the remote, wooded Islandwood retreat center on Bainbridge Island in Washington from Nov.
+30 to Dec.
+2, the immersive training is designed to help credit union professionals unplug from the daily grind and reconnect with the credit union difference.